AntoineBoulet/antoineboulet.github.io/_pages/about.md

 As a theoretical physicist, my research interests are primarily focused on quantum many-body problems and development of *ab initio*, i.e. from first principle, density functional theories with applications to nuclear, atomic, chemistry, and condensed matter physics.

 **Currently**
-I am associate professor in physics at the ISMANS CESI engineering school in Le Mans (France) for the integrated preparatory cycle (undergraduate) and for the engineering cycle (graduate).
+I am higher education teacher at the ISMANS CESI engineering school in Le Mans (France) for the integrated preparatory cycle (undergraduate) and for the engineering cycle (graduate).
 The subjects I teach are physics, chemistry, mathematics and programming.

 **Previously**